CougarCS/code-reviews/prob01-poker/pr01-poker.md

 10. Royal Flush: 10, Jack, Queen, King, Ace of the same suit, e.g.
     10C,JC,QC,KC,AC

+Note: An ace (A) can be a low card only when determining straight and straight flush hands: AH,2H,3H,4H,5C is a straight hand (sequential, but not the same suit).

 Example:

 | Input             | Output              |